hoxhunt/summer-hunter-22-preassignment-data-scientist/README.md

 - Answer is correct 1p
 - Code is returned correctly 1p

+Use the given `pre_assignment_data_scientist.py` template to implement your solution.
 We don't expect you to use a long time on this exercise.
 If we decide to move forward with you, there will be a more thorough take-home assignment to complete before the interview.

 You may use any external libraries you wish.